- About Us

 The original 1854 Clipper City schooner came from the shipyard of Manitowoc, Wisconsin, a town soon nicknamed “Clipper City” because of its growing reputation for shipbuilding.
 The plans for Clipper City are in the permanent collection at the Smithsonian, and a replica cross-section of the boat is on permanent display at the Wisconsin Maritime Museum.
 In 1856, the U.S. Nautical Magazine & Naval Journal reported that Clipper City could sail from Chicago to Port Washington, Wisconsin, a full 115 miles, in just seven and a half hours.
 Built to haul lumber, she was enormously successful in her time.

 Clipper City was decommissioned in 1890, but in 1984 naval architects DeJong & Lebet re-built her, with adaptations to meet modern safety requirements.
 The new Clipper City, a steel-hulled schooner carrying six fore-and-aft rigged sails and two square topsails on two steel masts, was operated as a Baltimore charter vessel for 20 years until falling into disrepair.
 We found her languishing there and gave her the TLC she needed.
-After an extensive refit and overhaul, we’ve been sailing her from Pier 17 on South Street Seaport.
+After an extensive refit and overhaul, we’ve been sailing her since 2009 and now depart from Slip 1 at the South side of Battery Park.